 What is meant by ‘Foundation’ plants?

 ‘Foundation’ plants are the original source of a nursery’s ‘Mother Block’.
 Each vine in a ‘Mother Block’ can be traced back to a single vine ‘Foundation’ source.
-Minimum standards for a ‘Foundation’ vineyard, orchard or hop yard (planting) are determined by Washington State Administrative Code (WAC) and the National Clean Plant Network-Grapes, Fruit Trees and Hops.
-For example, in Washington, ‘Foundation’ grapevines come from grapevines established and maintained by the Clean Plant Center Northwest (CPCNW) at Washington State University Prosser Irrigated Agriculture Research and Extension Center.
+Minimum standards for a ‘Foundation’ vineyard, orchard or hop yard (planting) are determined by Washington State Administrative Code (WAC) and the National Clean Plant Network-Grapes, Fruit Trees and Hops programs.
+For example, in Washington, ‘Foundation’ grapevines come from grapevines established and maintained by the Clean Plant Center Northwest (CPCNW) at Washington State University Irrigated Agriculture Research and Extension Center.
 ‘Foundation’ material can also come from other equivalently defined ‘Foundation’ sources as determined by the Washington State Department of Agriculture.

 What is the Clean Plant Center Northwest and its role in Certification?